Calliphoridae: Screwworms

-The New World primary screwworm (Cochliomyia hominivorax), once a major pest in Southern United States, has been eradicated from the United States, Mexico, and Central America through an extensive release program by the USDA of sterilized males.
+The New World primary screwworm (Cochliomyia hominivorax), once a major pest in Southern United States, had been eradicated from the United States, Mexico, and Central America through an extensive release program by the USDA of sterilized males.
 The USDA maintains a sterile screwworm fly production plant and release program in the eastern half of the Republic of Panama to keep fertile screwworms from migrating north.
 Currently, this species is limited to lowland tropical countries in South America and some Caribbean islands.

 The Old World primary screwworm (Chrysomya bezziana) is an obligate parasite of mammals.
 This fly is distributed throughout the Old World, including Southeast Asia, tropical and subtropical Africa, some countries in the Middle East, India, the Malay Peninsula, the Indonesian and Philippine Islands, and Papua New Guinea.

 The secondary screwworm (Cochliomyia macellaria) has become one of the principal species on which to base post mortem interval estimations because its succession and occurrence on decomposing remains has been well defined.
 The secondary screwworm is found throughout the United States and the American tropics, and in southern Canada during summers.
 This species is one of the most common species found on decomposing remains in the US South.